 The Henneke Center was inauguarated on Thursday, January 7, 2010 at the annual All-Faculty meeting.
 To view Dr. Jeanette's inaugural lecture on Fostering the Personal and Intellectual Development of our Students or to view subsequent lectures by Therese Huston, Eric Mazur, Ken Bain, or Andrew Delbanco click here and use your TU username and password to login.
 If you have any trouble accessing the video, please call Denise at 631.2122 or email email@example.com.

-For information about upcoming events and links to past event resources, please visit the Henneke Center Programs and Forums page.
+For information about upcoming events, please visit the Henneke Center on Campus Connection.

 The Ben Graf Henneke Center for Academic Fulfillment is a resource center for the enhancement of teaching at the University of Tulsa.
 It is open to educators at all stages of their careers: faculty, instructors, and teaching assistants.
 Our mission is to recognize and support TU educators in their accomplished teaching, dedicated advising, and professional leadership.
 As faculty strive, both in and out of the classroom, to help our students cultivate the skills and appetite for their own lifelong learning and professional success, the Henneke Center serves as a forum through which educators may share their own reflections about what constitutes excellence in education, and sustain their efforts to secure it.